vep002/RedBeansAndRice/README.md

 To run this application in replit:

-simply follow this link: https://shopifyinternchallenge.vep002.repl.co/
+simply follow this link: https://replit.com/@vep002/shopifyinternchallenge#app/controllers/application_controller.rb and click "Run"

 How the application works:
 Click "New Item" to add an item.
 Fill in the name, a description of the item, and select an amount.
 If there are no existing locations, you will not yet be able to select a location for the item.
 Click "Back to Items" to see the list of items.